-- RT.C.10 NAWG supports and encourages the development of producer education programs regarding value of certified seed and seed novel traits.
-(Revised March 2016) - RT.C.11 In an effort to advance customer acceptance of GM, NAWG supports the adoption of numeric standards for tolerance and low-level presence for GM wheat by the regulating authorities of the United States.
-(February 2018) - RT.C.12 NAWG supports agricultural industry efforts regarding farm data that seek to clarify data collection policies, educate producers, standardize farm data sharing policies and protect the interests of growers.
-(February 2018) - RT.C.13 NAWG supports the voluntary labeling of biotechnology using QR code (SmartLabel or website or phone numbers to provide consumers with information of products containing biotechnology and to encourage education to consumer about biotechnology.(Committee, March 2016) - RT.C.14 NAWG supports using wheat as the lead commodity crop to advocate for reduced regulation of plant improvement technologies as the U.S. agencies (USDA, FDA,EPA) governing rules are revised (February 2017)
+- RT.C.6 NAWG supports educating legislators about the importance of biotech research for agriculture.
+(Renewed March 2017) - RT.C.7 Removed as of February 2013. - RT.C.8 USW-NAWG supports private seed companies and public universities entering into wheat research collaborations that are consistent with the "Principles for Collaborations in Wheat Breeding and Biotechnology" and for recognizing the importance of public wheat breeding programs and the producer investment and ownership in those programs.
+(Renewed, February 2018) - RT.C.9 Expired March 2016 - RT.C.10 NAWG supports and encourages the development of producer education programs regarding value of certified seed and novel seed traits designed to enhance wheat quality and yield.
+(Revised February 2019) - RT.C.11 In an effort to advance customer acceptance of GM, NAWG supports the adoption of numeric standards for tolerance and low-level presence for GM wheat by the regulation authorities of the United States.
+(February 2018) - RT.C.12 NAWG supports agricultural industry efforts regarding farm data that seek to clarify data collection policies, educate producers, standardize data sharing policies and protect the interests of growers (February 2018) - RT.C.13 EXPIRED February 2019 - RT.C.14 NAWG supports using wheat as the lead commodity crop to advocate for reduced regulation of plant improvementtechnologies as the U.S. agencies (USDA,FDA, EPA) governing rules are revised.(February 2017)